daltonherrold/Lift_Tickets/readme.md

 Git pull the package and then use pip to install the requirements.
 Then see the following section for how to run the script.

 # Usage
 Run `lift_tickets.py` as you would any python script.
+Here is an example, including a phone number and an email.

+`python3 lift_tickets.py libertymountainresort 02/21/2021 -p 5555555555 -c att -e fake@gmail.com`

-The different options avaliable are shown below.
+The output of help is shown below.

 ```
 usage: lift_tickets.py [options] mountain date